GCSBOSS/nodecaf/README.md

 ### Logging

 Nodecaf logs events to stdout by default where each line of the ouput is a JSON object.
-The log entries will have some default predefined values like pid, hostname etc...
+The log entries will have some default predefined values like 'app', 'time' etc...
 In your route handlers, use the functions available in the `log` object as follows:

 ```js